iotshaman/shaman-website-compiler/README.md

 ## Application Configuration

 Application configuration is managed in the "factory.json" file, in your project's root folder.
-While you can technically store this configuration anywhere, by using "factory.json" as your configuraiton file you will be able to leverage other tooling (coming soon).
+While you can technically store this configuration anywhere, by using "factory.json" as your configuration file you will be able to leverage other tooling (coming soon).

 ```ts
 export interface IWebsiteConfig {